microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onattributecollectionexternalusersselfservicesignup-delete-attributes.md

 Remove an attribute from an external identities self-service sign up user flow that's represented by an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
 You can add both custom and built-in attributes to a user flow.

-After this step, a PATCH to [Update the user flow](../api/authenticationeventsflow-update.md) should be executed in order to remove the attribute from the attribute collection step.
+After this step, [PATCH the user flow](../api/authenticationeventsflow-update.md) to remove the attribute from the attribute collection step.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).